RFP/Contract Services and Information

 - TU Policy 11 Order of Selection Process

-- TU Policy 12 Obtaining the Client's Signature on the EDP
+- TU Policy 12 Obtaining the Client's Signature on the ISS

 - TU Policy 13 Reimbursement for Training